guillainbisimwa/slatejs/README.md

 ### Getting Set Up

 1. Fork this repository on Github.
-2. Clone *your forked repository* (not our original one) to your hard drive with `git clone https://github.com/YOURUSERNAME/node-slate.git`
+2. Clone *your forked repository* (not this original one) to your hard drive with `git clone https://github.com/YOURUSERNAME/node-slate.git`
 3. `cd node-slate`
 4. Initialize and start Slate: